 We welcome students from all over the world.
-We currently have students from over 100 countries studying here at Bristol.
+We currently have students from more than 120 countries studying here at Bristol.
 Having a diverse cultural community provides a stimulating environment for both teaching and learning.

 We have hundreds of research and teaching partnerships with universities around the world.
 The University is a member of:

 - the Russell Group of research-intensive UK universities

 - the Association of Commonwealth Universities (ACU) and

 These academic and cultural partnerships promote excellence in learning and research.

 The Worldwide Universities Network (WUN) has a research mobility programme.
 Second-year PhD students can spend a research period at one of the WUN research partners in Europe, Africa, the US or China.